Moises Gamio

 The main idea in Analysis of Algorithms is always to improve the algorithm performance, by reducing the number of steps and comparisons.
 You can visit find the smallest number with the same number of digits, for instance.
 Moreover, the simpler and more intuitive an algorithm is, the more useful and efficient it will be.

-O(N2) – quadratic
+O(N2) – Quadratic Time Complexity

 If an algorithm includes two loops nested in its code, we could say that it’s running in quadratic time O(N2).
-For instance, when a 2D matrix is initialized in a tic-tac-toe game.
+The runtime grows quadratically with the size of the input.

 1